It is important for people to know the correct procedure for making a whiplash claim.

 One of the most common injuries arising from a car accident is whiplash, causing considerable pain and difficulty for victims.

-However, many potential whiplash claims go unmade because individuals don’t know the proper procedure to ensure they can successfully seek compensation.
+However, many potential whiplash claims go unmade because individuals don’t know the proper procedure to ensure they can successfully seek personal injury compensation.

 The Institute and Faculty of Actuaries revealed that there has been a staggering 18 per cent increase from 2010 to 2011 in the number of vehicle collisions involving bodily injury.
 Therefore, it is important that people understand what to do in the event of an accident.